zli117/Pico-Keyboard/README.md

  * Stabilizers: $16.99 per set.
  * Akko clear translucent keycap: $39.99.
  * Akko blue switch: $9.99 per 45.
 Used 68, so total $15.10

+# Build Instructions

+## PCB
+PCB is designed with KiCAD 6, and everything is under the [PCB](PCB/) folder.
+Pre-plotted files that can be uploaded to board factory are in
+`Gerber.zip` file.
+However, different factory may have different plotting settings, so it's recommended to replot with KiCad following factory's instruction.
+The provided one is for JLCPCB.

+## Case
+Case is designed with Fusion 360.
+The file ends in `.f3z` contains the original Fusion 360 source.
+My build used SUNLU Clear PLA and is sliced with Cura.

+## Firmware
+Firmware is in a separate repo: [PicoMK](https://github.com/zli117/PicoMK).
+Please see the instruction on how to configure and build the firmware there.

 # PCB Library Licenses